Miniature Armoured Fighting Vehicle Association

 b.
 Details of all candidates will be collected by the Secretary and be published in the Tankette following the closing date for candidates’ applications.
 This will consist of a voting form showing the candidates for each post.
 Details for returning the voting form will be included in this edition of Tankette.

 d.
 A Returns Officer is appointed by the Committee, who will count received votes, and inform the membership at the Annual General Meeting as to who will be on the Committee.
+Successful candidates will be notified at least one week before the AGM to facilitate transfer of responsibilities between retiring and new officers at the AGM.
+The usual term of office will be two years.

 6. Annual General Meeting.